Image

 Missouri also breaks down offenders into different tiers for sex offender registration requirements, including:

-Penalties for Failing to Register as a Sex Offender in DeKalb County and Throughout Missouri
+Penalties for Not Registering as a Sex Offender in DeKalb County and Throughout Missouri

-Failure to register as a sex offender is considered a class E felony unless the individual is required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it becomes a class D felony.
+Failure to register as a sex offender is a class E felony unless you are required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it turns into a class D felony.

-Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled DeKalb County, MO child pornography attorneys, we provide help in the following practice areas for clients in DeKalb County and anywhere in Missouri:
+Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
+In addition to expert legal representation from our skilled DeKalb County, MO child pornography attorneys, we provide assistance in the following areas for clients in DeKalb County, MO:

 Child Pornography Defense Lawyer DeKalb County, MO | Criminal Defense Law Firm in DeKalb County, MO | Combs Waterkotte